sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 <% end %>
 ```

-This form has nowhere to go if we try to submit it we get an error because there is no `POST /libraries` route.
+This form has nowhere to go.
+If we try to submit it we get an error because there is no `POST /libraries` route.

 Let's add one.